Avoiding Risks in Selecting a Japanese-to-English Translation Service

-Recently, such searches for translators by companies purporting to do Japanese-to-English translation themselves will result in your documents being sent to venues where very close to all the translators are third-language translators, who speaker neither English or Japanese as their native language but are translating between those two (to them) foreign languages.
+Recently, such searches for translators by companies purporting to do Japanese-to-English translation themselves will result in your documents being sent to venues where very close to all the translators are third-language translators, who speak neither English or Japanese as their native language but are translating between those two (to them) foreign languages.
 The results are of predictable quality, and that doesn't begin to address the issues of security and accountability.

 Don't use a translation provider that claims expertise in every imaginable subject matter field.

 This should not need amplification, but readers might think about how many fields they themselves are experts in.
 Although almost no translation companies of any substantial size actually "have" translators as employees, even when they do, those translators are not experts in more than a handful of fields.
-And since most translation companies are brokers (i.e., purchasers and resellers) of translation rather than true translation companies, because they have no translators themselves, they would need to be able to find translation practitioners (translators) who are experts in all the fields in which they claim expertise and then would need to be capable of judging whether their choice of translator was indeed correct.
-Such judgment capabilities are simply not to be found with bulk translation brokers.
+And since most translation companies are broker-agencies (i.e., purchasers and resellers) of translation rather than true translation companies, because they have no translators themselves, they would need to be able to find translation practitioners (translators) who are experts in all the fields in which they claim expertise and then would need to be capable of judging whether their choice of translator was correct.
+Such judgment capabilities are simply not to be found with bulk translation broker-agencies.

-Don't use a translation provider that claims ostensible physical addresses in numerous locations, even if a telephone number is provided for each.
+Don't use a translation provider that claims ostensible physical addresses in numerous locations, particularly if only a telephone number is provided for each.

-The small handful of translation brokers that have a physical presence in multiple locations and ones that have a large number of real offices are precisely the ones that have no translators and no translation ability themselves.
-They are no more than translation brokers.
+The translation broker-agencies that fake presences in multiple locations are—similar to the large translation brokers with actual offices—are precisely the ones that have no translators and no translation ability themselves.
+They are no more than translation broker-agencies.

 What is most likely going on with many places that claim multiple locations is that they are paying a tiny amount of money each month to maintain a postal mail drop in those locations, and sometimes paying for telephone answering or telephone forwarding services.
 They could have a single person tasked with answering the phone, but that is not very comforting.
 If there are no telephone numbers associated with the addresses, you can be quite sure that there is no substance behind the addresses, save for the virtual office company selling the services to the purported translation provider.

-Don't use translation provider that cannot identity any individuals associated with their company or its management.
+Don't use translation provider that cannot identify any individuals associated with their company or its management.

 What are the Dos?